When your company sends enough emails, you’ll inevitably run into spam filter issues at some point.

 When you check the emails in your spam folder, you'll notice that they often include a lot of links.
 Therefore, try and reduce the number of links in your email signature.
 Having 5 links is normally not a problem.

-Keep an healthy balance of skin and non-skin colors
+Keep a healthy balance of the skin and non-skin colors

-Most spam filters estimate the intensity of skin and non-skin color pixels i your emails.
-Especially when you use head shot photos, it's critical to test OK for a few pilot users.
+Most spam filters estimate the intensity of skin and non-skin color pixels in your emails.
+Especially when you use head-shot photos, it's critical to test OK for a few pilot users.
 We've also seen emails with campaign banner getting filtered as spam because the banner skin color ration was too high.

 Create your own image path (URL)